Parents and Children

 Awareness/noticing/expressing your emotions

-Awareness, noticing, thinking about or helping others
+Awareness, noticing, thinking about, or helping others

 Social Emotional Intelligence